st-bert/learn-microservices/modules/mlops/slides/3 - MLFlow.md

 In the code above:

 - `mysql` indicates the type of database to connect to, in this case, MySQL.
-MLflow uses SQLAlchemy, a Python toolkit for managing database connections, and `mysql` is specified as the type of database to connect to.
+MLflow uses SQLAlchemy, a Python toolkit for managing database connections, and specifies `mysql` as the database type.

 - `pymysql` is the specific driver for connecting Python to MySQL.
-It is a library that handles communication between the Python language and the MySQL database, allowing Python code to send and receive data from the database.
+It is a library that handles communication between Python and the MySQL database, enabling Python code to send and receive data from the database.

-Once configured, MLflow will check for the presence of the database and the following tables upon the first request.
-If they do not exist, they will be created automatically in the specified database.
-Below is an overview of the main tables generated.
+Upon first request, MLflow checks for the database and required tables.
+If they don't exist, MLflow automatically creates them in the specified database.
+Here's an overview of the main tables:

 1. **alembic_version**
-   This table is used internally by MLflow to track the version of the database schema.
-It helps maintain compatibility for potential database updates with new versions of MLflow.
+   An internal MLflow table that tracks database schema versions, ensuring compatibility with new MLflow versions.

 2. **dataset**
-   Contains information about the datasets used in experiments, helping to maintain the link between models and the data they were trained on.
+   Stores information about datasets used in experiments, maintaining relationships between models and their training data.

 3. **experiment_tags**
-   This table stores tags associated with experiments, allowing for annotation of each experiment with useful details like owner, description, or other custom information.
+   Stores experiment-associated tags, enabling annotation with details such as owner, description, and custom information.

 4. **experiments**
-   Stores basic information about each experiment, such as name, ID, and current status (e.g., active or archived).
+   Contains basic experiment information, including name, ID, and status (e.g., active or archived).

 5. **input_tags**
-   Contains specific tags for the inputs of each run or experiment, allowing for more detailed organization of input data.
+   Stores specific tags for run or experiment inputs, enabling detailed input data organization.

 6. **input**
-   Gathers information about the inputs used in experiments, recording details like the type and format of the initial data.
+   Records information about experiment inputs, including type and format of initial data.

 7. **latest_metrics**
-   Stores the most recent metrics calculated for each run of an experiment, facilitating access to the most up-to-date results without having to search through all historical records.
+   Maintains the most recent metrics for each experiment run, providing quick access to current results without searching historical records.

 8. **metrics**
-   Preserves all metrics logged during the runs of experiments, including data such as precision, accuracy, execution time, and other performance measures of the runs.
+   Stores all logged metrics from experiment runs, including precision, accuracy, execution time, and other performance measures.

 9. **model_version_tags**
-   Allows for associating tags with registered model versions, facilitating the organization and identification of various model versions.
+   Enables tag association with registered model versions, supporting organization and identification of different versions.

 10. **model_versions**
-    Stores details of each registered model version, including references to the model, version ID, and any deployment information.
+    Records details of each registered model version, including model references, version IDs, and deployment information.

 11. **params**
-    Logs all parameters associated with each run of an experiment, such as specific hyperparameters and configured values for each model execution.
+    Records all experiment run parameters, including hyperparameters and configured values for each model execution.

 12. **registered_model_aliases**
-    Contains aliases for registered models, making it easier to manage models with alternative or more descriptive names.
+    Stores aliases for registered models, simplifying management of models with alternative names.

 13. **registered_model_tags**
-    Allows tags to be assigned to registered models, adding useful information about each model, such as version, model type, or other notes.
+    Enables tag assignment to registered models, storing information such as version, type, and additional notes.

 14. **registered_models**
-    Manages basic information for registered models, such as name, status, and model description.
+    Maintains core information about registered models, including name, status, and description.

 15. **runs**
-    This table logs each execution (run) of an experiment, retaining details about the configuration, parameters, timestamps, and outcomes of the runs.
+    Records each experiment execution, storing configuration details, parameters, timestamps, and outcomes.

 16. **tags**
-    Enables the assignment of tags to both experiments and individual runs, facilitating the categorization and search of executions or experiments based on specific tags.
+    Supports tag assignment to experiments and individual runs, facilitating categorization and search capabilities.

 17. **trace_info**
-    Contains tracking information to better monitor the origin of the data or events related to each experiment.
+    Stores tracking information for monitoring data origins and experiment-related events.

 18. **trace_request_metadata**
-    This table collects metadata for specific requests related to the experiments, such as the source of data requests or the type of event.
+    Records metadata for experiment-related requests, including data source and event type information.

 19. **trace_tags**
-    Gathers specific tags for tracking information, allowing for the categorization and filtering of traces for more detailed analysis.
+    Stores tracking-specific tags, enabling detailed trace categorization and filtering.
 ---

-### 2. Creation of experiments
+### 2. Creating Experiments

 In MLflow, an **experiment** represents a working context for a set of related **runs**.
 Each experiment has a unique ID that provides access to all associated runs and related information.

-To create an experiment, the following function is used:
+To create an experiment, use the following function:

 ```python
 experiment_id = mlflow.create_experiment(